5v1988/kanstructor/README.md

 npm install dancing-yaml
 ```

-**IMPORTANT:** Remember to install node and npm as a pre-requisite before setting up the project using this package [For more info.](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
+**IMPORTANT:** Remember to install `node` and `npm` as pre-requisites before setting up the project using this package [For more info.](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

 Also, this package transtively depends on Playwright, it's required to install browsers needed for Playwright using this command below.